Neo0283/government-contract-monitor/README.md

-# 🔍 Government Contract Cronyism Monitor
+# 🔍 Government Contract Pattern Monitor

-A comprehensive monitoring system designed to detect corruption patterns, cronyism, and preferential treatment in federal government contracting.
+A comprehensive monitoring system designed to detect unusual patterns and anomalies in federal government contracting for independent verification and oversight.

 ## ⚠️ IMPORTANT: Before You Start